teamup4highered/ai101/COVID-19-ourworldindata/README.md

 In summary, the number of COVID-19 deaths is one of the most reliable indicator of the severety of the COVID-19 infection in a country.
 The video suggests that we can consider ending the lockdown if the number of COVID-19 deaths are consistently under 10 for at least 3 weeks duration.

-Using the data published on ourworldindata.org and Machine Learning algorithsm, we would like to investigate if the number of COVID-19 deaths can be controled using government stringency.
+Using the data published on ourworldindata.org and Machine Learning, we would like to investigate if the number of COVID-19 deaths can be controled using government stringency.